missionpinball/mpf-docs/events/overview/index.rst

 Events Overview
 ===============

+Video about events in MPF:

+.. youtube:: G3UbVP8gFU0

 It's easiest to understand the concept of events by going through some examples.

 For example, you might have a ``variable_player:`` entry in your config which watches